 What happens to the treated vein left behind in the leg?

 The vein simply becomes fibrous tissue after treatment.
-Over time, the vein will gradually incorporate into surrounding tissue.
+Over time, the vein will gradually incorporate into the surrounding tissue.
 One study reported that 89% of treated veins are indistinguishable from other body tissue one year after the Closure procedure was performed.

 How effective is the Closure procedure?